Rough Stone Rolling analysis

 After Rough Stone Rolling was published, an earlier source for Urim and Thummim was discovered.
 The Boston Investigator in August, 1832, reported an interview with Orson Hyde and Samuel H. Smith.

-"Q.-In what manner was the interpretation, or translation made known, and by whom was it written?
+what manner was the interpretation, or translation made known, and by whom was

 5. p.
 71. Neither Joseph nor Oliver explained how translation worked, but Joseph did not pretend to look at the "reformed Egyptian” words, the language on the plates, according to the book's own description.